Galois Theory of Algorithms: Introduction

 \section{Introduction}

+As an undergraduate at Brooklyn College in 1989, I had the good fortune to take a masters level course in theoretical computer science given by Prof. Rohit Parikh.
+His infectious enthusiasm and his extreme clarity turned me onto the subject.
+I have spent the last 25 years studying theoretical computer science with Prof. Parikh at my side.
+After all these years I am still amazed by how much knowledge and wisdom he has at his fingertips.
+His broad interests and warm encouraging way has been tremendously helpful in many ways.
+I am happy to call myself his student, his colleague, and his friend.
+I am forever grateful to him.

-In this paper we continue the work in \cite{Yano} where we began a study of formal definitions of algorithms.
-(Knowledge of that paper is not necessary for this paper.)
-The previous paper generated some interest in the community.
-Yuri I. Manin looked at the structure of programs and algorithms from the operad/PROP point of view \cite{Manin} (Chapter 9).
-See also \cite{Manin1, Manin2} where it is discussed in context of renormalization.
-The work is currently being extended from primitive recursive functions to all recursive functions in \cite{ManinYano}.
-Ximo Diaz Boils has looked at these constructions in relations to earlier papers such as \cite{Burroni,Maietti,mft}.
-The paper has also been criticized in \cite{BlassDerGur} (which will be discussed below.)
+In this paper we continue the work in \cite{Yano} where we began a study of formal definitions of algorithms (knowledge of that paper is not necessary for this paper.)
+The previous paper generated some interest in the community: Yuri I. Manin looked at the structure of programs and algorithms from the operad/PROP point of view \cite{Manin} (Chapter 9), see also \cite{Manin1, Manin2} where it is discussed in the context of renormalization; there is an ongoing project to extend this work from primitive recursive functions to all recursive functions in \cite{ManinYano}; Ximo Diaz Boils has looked at these constructions in relations to earlier papers such as \cite{Burroni,Maietti,mft}; Andreas Blass, Nachum Dershowitz, and Yuri Gurevich discuss the paper in \cite{BlassDerGur} with reference to their definition of an algorithm.